-- Inform the company (using the General Teams chat) of when you will be visiting, which office, and how long you expect to be there – we are limiting access to one person per office at any time.
+- Inform the company (using the UK Teams chat) of when you will be visiting, which office, and how long you expect to be there – we are limiting access per office at any time.

-- Take your access key and fob with you and ensure you know the barrier code, as Jennings are running on a reduced staff.
+- Take your access key, building fob and SALTO KS fob with you and ensure you know the barrier code, as Jennings are running on a reduced staff.

-- Follow NewOrbit’s Health & Safety advice around lone working and locking up the office safely.
+- Follow NewOrbit’s Health & Safety advice around COVID specific measures put in place, lone working and locking up the office safely.

-- Follow the NHS hygiene advice, making sure you wash your hands before and after entering the office.
+- Follow the NHS hygiene advice, making sure you wash your hands (or use hand sanitiser) before and after entering the office.

-- Follow social distancing guidance, ensuring you stay at least 2 meters away from others that may be in the building.
+- Follow social distancing guidance, ensuring you stay at least 2 metres away from others that may be in the building.

-- Do not access the office if you are in a period of self-isolation or are clinically vulnerable or live with someone who is clinically extremely vulnerable.
+- Do not access the office if you are in a period of self-isolation and avoid accessing the office if you are clinically vulnerable or live with someone who is clinically extremely vulnerable.